RiskBazaar/obips/michaelfolkson-risk-contract.md

 1) Allow two individuals to fund the multi-signature address rather than just one individual in the e-commerce example.
 2) A switch to risk contract JSON (from e-commerce JSON) when transaction is flagged as a risk contract.
-3) The ability to negotiate and/or reject a proposed risk contract before sending funds to the multi-signature address.
+3) The option to negotiate and/or reject a proposed risk contract before sending funds to the multi-signature address.
+4) The ability to grant permission for the OpenBazaar application to share data with other applications within the user interface.

 ## Motivation